Dhruv9544/NumberMind_Replit/replit.md

 The server is implemented using Express.js with TypeScript, providing RESTful API endpoints for game management and user operations.
 Real-time communication is handled through WebSocket connections for live gameplay features.
 The architecture follows a modular pattern with separate concerns for authentication, game logic, storage operations, and WebSocket handling.

 ## Authentication System
-User authentication is implemented using Replit's OpenID Connect (OIDC) system with Passport.js.
+User authentication uses email/password with verification tokens and Passport.js LocalStrategy.
+Passwords are hashed with bcrypt.
 Sessions are managed using express-session with PostgreSQL storage via connect-pg-simple.
-The system supports automatic user provisioning and maintains user profiles with game statistics.
+The system maintains user profiles with game statistics and email verification state.

 ## Game Engine
 The core game logic is encapsulated in a dedicated GameEngine class that handles number validation, feedback calculation, and win condition checking.
 The engine ensures game rules are consistently applied across all game modes (AI opponents and multiplayer).

 ## Database Design
+TEMPORARY: Currently using in-memory storage (MemStorage) for development/testing.
+This needs to be switched to DatabaseStorage with PostgreSQL once proper database credentials are provisioned.

-The application uses PostgreSQL with Drizzle ORM for type-safe database operations.
-The schema includes tables for users, user statistics, game sessions, game moves, friends, and session storage.
-Database migrations are managed through Drizzle Kit with schema definitions in TypeScript.
+The schema is defined in shared/schema.ts with Drizzle ORM type definitions.
+Tables include: users (with passwordHash, emailVerified, emailVerificationToken), user stats, game sessions, game moves, friends, achievements, and leaderboard stats.

 ## Real-time Communication
 WebSocket connections enable real-time gameplay features including live move updates, turn notifications, and game state synchronization between players.
 The WebSocket server maintains client connections mapped to game sessions and user identities.